ThomasMBury/deep-early-warnings-pnas/README.md

    bash training_data/run_single_batch.sh $batch_num $ts_len
    ```

    where $batch_num is a batch number (integer) and $ts_len is a time series length (500 or 1500).
 This generates 4,000 time series, consisting of 1000 time series for each possible outcome (fold, Hopf, transcritical, Null).
 Each time series is saved as a csv file.
 This alone can take up to 1000 minutes (~17 hours) on a single CPU.
 We therefore run multiple batches in parallel on a CPU cluster at the University of Waterloo.
 This cluster uses the Slurm workload manager.
-The script to submit the 125 batches for the 500-classifier is `submit_multi_batch_500.py`.
-The script to submit the 50 batches for the 1500-classifier is `submit_multi_batch_1500.py`.
+The script to submit the 125 batches (125x4000=500k time series) for the 500-classifier is `submit_multi_batch_500.py`.
+The script to submit the 50 batches (50x4000=200k time series) for the 1500-classifier is `submit_multi_batch_1500.py`.

    Once every batch has been generated, the output data from each batch is combined using